caspergrl/GT-UX-UI-Dec2022-June2023/01-week/01-lesson.md

 ## SLIDE 20
 - Optimism is the key.
 After 15 years of study, Harvard Business School discovered the key to success: optimism.
 The stress of career change plus work and family life can make us feel depressed, anxious, or even helpless.
 By adopting a positive mental attitude, we’ll see failures as mere steppingstones on the path to success.

-**information_source: TAs please Slack out** a link to [HBR's On Mental Toughness.](https://www.amazon.com/Toughness-interview-Post-Traumatic-Building-Resilience/dp/1633694364)
+**:information_source: TAs please Slack out** a link to [HBR's On Mental Toughness.](https://www.amazon.com/Toughness-interview-Post-Traumatic-Building-Resilience/dp/1633694364)

 ## SLIDE 21